 Basic Soapmaking

-Biodegradable means:materials that have the ability to decompose naturally.
-Please not there is no legal definition for biodegradable as it applies to soap, so this is again a subjective term.
+Biodegradable means: materials that have the ability to decompose naturally.
+Please note there is no legal definition for biodegradable as it applies to soap, so this is again a subjective term.

-Here is the description of some of the ingredients in handmade soap.
+Here are the descriptions of some of the ingredients in handmade soap:

 Lye

 Lye (sodium hydroxide) is a necessary ingredient for making your homemade soap.
 It reacts with the oils in the recipe to transform them into a useable soap.
-The saponificationprocess makes this ingredient safe for your skin and does not contain detergent.
+The saponification process makes this ingredient safe for your skin.

 Vegetable oils

 Most any vegetable oil can be used to make biodegradable soap as all vegetable oils are biodegradable.
-Some ideal oils to use are coconut oil, olive oil, and soybean oil for example.
-Olive oil is especially beneficial for the skin even in its natural state.
-This is something to think of when making your soap.
+Some ideal oils to use are coconut oil, olive oil, and soybean oil.
+Olive oil is especially beneficial for skin even in its natural state.
+This is something to think of when making soap.
 Follow this link for some simple single oil soap recipes.

 Animal fats

 Animal fat can be used in place of vegetable oil to make soap, but you will have to render the fat first.
-This was used to make homemade soap long before vegetable oils were available.
+Animal fat was used to make soap long before vegetable oils were available.
 However, if you are a vegetarian this idea may not appeal to you.
 Find lard soap recipes here.

 Essential oils

-Essential oils areoften added to homemade soap to add some environmentally safe fragrance.
-Oil ofpeppermint is one example of this or maybe lavender oil.
-There are many otherones that can be added though, it all depends on what scent you like.
+Essential oils are often added to soap to add some environmentally safe fragrance.
+Oil of peppermint and lavender oil are examples of this.
+There are many others that can be added.
+It all depends on what scent you like.

 Distilled water